anorakalot/battleship_game/README.md

-# minesweeper_game
+# Memory_game
-minesweeper game in development using only base c++ functions
+Memory game in development using only base c++ functions